MLReef/mlreef/docs/content/4-code-projects/0-README.md

 # Code Projects

 Code projects (or code repositories) are git based repositories to store your ML function.
-These are either `Models` or `Data Operations (Data Ops)` or `Data Visualizations`.
+These are either `Algorithm` or `Data Operations (Data Ops)` or `Data Visualizations`.

 The idea is that each code project hosts a specfic and atomic function.
 This way, you and your team (or the entire community) can use this script freely and project unbound within the built-in datapipelines within the ML projects (the other tab in the dashboard).